+Falls visited her parents, Mr. and Mrs. M. L. Tayntor, the first of the week.

 CARD OF THANKS

 In deepest appreciation, we attempt to express our sincere thanks for every kindness shown in the death of our loved Dan Reynolds, D. G. Cham- one, G. B. Warren.
-Every berlain, Bob Gray, Charles Har- thought, word and deed, as well din, Mary Lou Nelson and Ann as the lovely flowers, were deep-Nelson left the first of the week ly appreciated.
-May god bless Snailum, all of San Angelo,
+Every last week. berlain, Bob Gray, Charles Har- thought, word and deed, as well din, Mary Lou Nelson and Ann as the lovely flowers, were deep-

 The family and relatives of G. B. Warren.

-Now's the Time to Get Your

-Fall Needs

-Whatever your fall needs, you will be likely to find them at Reid's Hardware.

-GAS HEATERS ...
+Gene Kelly Supports Kids' Day